intel/libvpl/tools/legacy/README.md

 # sample_multi_transcode (SMT)

-This is the main functionality showcase for oneVPL, demonstrating a wide variety of features and pipelines.
+This is the main functionality showcase, demonstrating a wide variety of features and pipelines.

 # sample_encode, sample_decode, sample_vpp